-How to successfully promote a running event in 2020
+How to successfully promote a running event

 It’s not about ideas.
 It’s about making ideas happen.

 After taking part in countless running events around the globe, I have come to realise that the running events that are successful in bringing in the crowd always have similar characteristics.
 More often than not, it is marketed and the business behind the sport that plays a huge role.

 After all, running is running and no matter how creative you get, there is not much that can change.
 Despite this, there are some running events that are more successful in drawing in the crowds and have even been able to inspire, attract and entice participants better as compared to other events.

 How is this possible and what makes such events so special?
 This article explains what are the ingredients that go into successfully promoting a running event.

 Some runners may be big on themes as it gives them the opportunity to be part of something bigger than themselves.
 Some famous races that adopt themes would be the Rock n Roll Marathon Series, Star Wars Run, Yolo Run and the National Geographic Earth Day Run, just to name a few.

 All these runs have a message behind them, and this attracts the crowds because they too believe in the message that the event is conveying.
 Not only that, believing in something provides participants a heightened sense of self-esteem and a sense of belonging.

 This has positive effects in the long run as participants get to meet like-minded individuals through participation in such events.
 These events not only present an opportunity for runners to put in some good mileage but also allows them to discover themselves and pursue their passion for running.